-The Biochar Protocol will be developed through the Reserve’s multi-stakeholder workgroup process.
+The Biochar Protocol is being developed through the Reserve’s multi-stakeholder workgroup process.
 The Reserve strives to create a well-balanced workgroup consisting of industry representatives, project developers, environmental NGOs, verification bodies, independent consultants, academia, and government bodies.
-To apply for the workgroup, please fill out the Statement of Interest (SOI) form below and submit it to [email protected] by COB on August 27, 2021.

-Stakeholders not chosen to be part of the workgroup are welcome to participate in the process as “observers.”
-Observers may attend workgroup meetings in listen-only mode, comment on the draft protocol when it is released for public comment, and attend the public webinar held during the public comment period.
+Stakeholders not chosen to be part of the workgroup are encouraged to participate in the process as “observers.”
+Observers may attend workgroup meetings in listen-only mode, submit written comments on the draft methodology when it is available for public comment, and attend the public webinar held during the public comment period.

 Market Analysis and Pilot Projects

-The development of the protocol will be accompanied by a market analysis evaluating the potential scale of credits that can be produced from biochar and the anticipated demand for such credits.
-The analysis will be developed by Blue Forest, who is also providing financial support for the analysis courtesy of funding from the Doris Duke Charitable Foundation, with advisory services provided by Daniel Sanchez, Assistant Specialist in Department of Environmental Science, Policy, and Management at the University of California-Berkeley.
+A biochar market analysis evaluating the potential scale of credits that can be produced from biochar and the anticipated demand for such credits was developed by Blue Forest, who is also providing financial support for the analysis courtesy of funding from the Doris Duke Charitable Foundation, with advisory services provided by Daniel Sanchez, Assistant Specialist in Department of Environmental Science, Policy, and Management at the University of California-Berkeley.